AustinCodingAcademy/alumni-gitbook/home.md

 ### Attendance

 * You are allowed 2 excused absences for this class.
 If you need to miss class, please let your instructor and Campus Director know ahead of time.
-* Absences related to your job search are encouraged and **do not** count towards your 2 excused absences!
+* Absences related to your job search **do not** count towards your 2 excused absences!
   * Examples: Taking an interview or phone screen, meeting with a potential employer, attending a tech networking event, etc.
   * As with any absence, please let us know beforehand if you're going to miss class - even if it's for a job search related activity.